dvfrancis/hi-lo-card-game/README.md

 Higher-or-lower is a deceptively simple card game where the player has to decide if the next card (in a short sequence of cards) is higher or lower than the card currently displayed.

-The player places a wager on whether or not they can guess the next card correctly until they either guess all cards (from a pack of 52 cards) correctly, or they lose their wager and have to start again.
-The game ends when all cards have been played, or the player has used up all their points.
+The player places a wager on whether or not they can guess the next card correctly until they either guess all cards (from a standard pack of 52 cards) correctly, or they lose their wager and have to start again.
+The game ends when all cards have been played, or the player has used up all of their points.

-In the UK, it was the basis for the popular 1980s game show [Play Your Cards Right](https://en.wikipedia.org/wiki/Play_Your_Cards_Right#:~:text=Learn%20about%20the%20British%20television%20game), where contestants have to answer questions and work their way through a longer sequence of cards than that typically used in the classic higher-or-lower card game.
+In the UK, higher-or-lower was the basis for the popular 1980s game show [Play Your Cards Right](https://en.wikipedia.org/wiki/Play_Your_Cards_Right#:~:text=Learn%20about%20the%20British%20television%20game), where contestants answered questions and guessed a longer sequence of cards than that typically used in the classic higher-or-lower card game.

 ### Gameplay Variations